New to Sly Flourish? Start Here or subscribe to the newsletter.

 Schwalb mentions in the book's introduction that the Book of Vile Darkness includes a toolbox for DMs to build vile campaigns.
 Take that idea to heart.
 Like many of these products, the mechanics are easily manipulated to help you pick out and use the pieces that make the most sense for your game.
 Don't feel like you have to keep the components of a supplement like this pristine, feel free to twist, reuse, rename, and rejigger them to fit the needs of your game.
 Use these tools wisely and it will reap great rewards.

-Share this article with your friends using this link: https://slyflourish.com/bovd.html
+Share this article by copying this link: https://slyflourish.com/bovd.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.